iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 # Estimating the species tree

 You should estimate your species tree using whatever the best approach is for your data, for example a joint Bayesian analysis using BEAST or *BEAST, a two-step analysis e.g. using ASTRAL, or a concatentated analysis using IQ-TREE or RAxML.
-You may also have a species tree that has already been estimated elsewhere, and just want to map the concordance factors onto that.
+You may also have a species tree that has already been estimated elsewhere, and just want to map the concordance vectors onto that.
 In that case, you can skip this step.

 For the purposes of this tutorial, we'll follow the original paper on bird phylogenomics and use ASTRAL to estimate the species tree from the gene trees we just estimated.
 Note that in the original paper they collapse some branches that have low aLRT scores, but we skip that here for simplicity.
 This analysis will take just a few minutes.

-> Here we just calculate the species tree, we'll add concordance factors and branch support values later
+> Here we just calculate the species tree, we'll add concordance vectors and branch support values later

 ```bash
 astral -i loci.treefile -o astral_species.tree 2> astral_species.log